 We’ll skip the pumpkin spice jokes and get straight to it: this is the best time of year.
-But as much as we love fall adventures, autumn also brings a few occupational hazards that make October and November the perfect time to focus on workplace wellness.
+But as much as we love fall adventures, autumn also brings a few occupational hazards that make October and November the perfect time to focus on workplace wellness, or wellness in the workplace.

 At IncentFit, we specialize in getting employees to exercise year-round.
 But there are a few important factors to consider for this season specifically: